hl7au/au-fhir-core/input/pagecontent/medicine-information.md

       - generic name = `code.coding` with [Medication Type extension](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-medication-type.html) using `UPD` from the [Medication Type code system](http://build.fhir.org/ig/hl7au/au-fhir-base/CodeSystem-medication-type.html)
    - If the resource is a Medication resource:
       - form and medication ingredient strength may be separately provided in `Medication.form`, `Medication.ingredient.itemCodeableConcept` and `Medication.ingredient.strength` when they are not implicit in `Medication.code`
       - when representing medication ingredient strength use the native FHIR element `Medication.ingredient.strength` as [Ratio](https://hl7.org/fhir/R4/datatypes.html#Ratio) where possible.
-Where the ingredient strength cannot be represented as a Ratio, it can be represented as [CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept) or [Quantity](https://hl7.org/fhir/R4/datatypes.html#Quantity) using the FHIR R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html).
+When the ingredient strength cannot be represented as a Ratio, it can be represented as [CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept) or [Quantity](https://hl7.org/fhir/R4/datatypes.html#Quantity) using the FHIR R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html).

     Example: Medication with coded brand name, generic name, item form and strength.